5 Tips to Protect Kids Learning to Swim

 Leslie’s has teamed up with the Aquatic Safety Research Group to share important tips on how to keep kids safe while they learn to swim.
 The American Academy of Pediatrics recommends swimming lessons for all children starting at age 1, and it’s important to practice skills year-round.

 At Leslie’s, we are committed to pool and water safety.
 Learning to swim should be a priority for every family.
 It's an important life skill that can play a key role in helping to prevent drowning ― a top cause of death among children and adults.”

-Tracy Dick, Leslie's Pool Supplies Vice President of Communications
+Tracy Dick, Leslie's Senior Vice President of Marketing

-The Aquatic Safety Research Group recommends the following tips to help educate kids on being safe swimmers:
+The Aquatic Safety Research Group recommends the following water safety tips to help educate children on how to be safe swimmers:

-- Practice the basics.
-Proper breathing, kicking and strokes are all key elements of swimming and can be practiced in shallow water, at the edge of the pool or with specially approved learn-to-swim aids.
-The initial focus should always be on breathing and becoming comfortable in the water.
+Learning breath control and proper kicking and stroke techniques are all key elements of swimming, as is learning how to float.
+Practice them in shallow water, at the edge of the pool, or with specially approved learn-to-swim aids.
+The initial focus should always be on breathing well and becoming comfortable in the water.